Haagerup property for wreath products constructed with Thompson's groups: Introduction

-Recall that a \textit{discrete} group has the Haagerup property if it admits a net of positive definite functions vanishing at infinity and converging pointwise to one \cite{Akemann-Walter81}, see also the book \cite{CCJJV01} and the recent survey \cite{Valette17}.
-It is a fundamental property having applications in various fields such as group theory, ergodic theory, operator algebras, K-theory, etc. The Haagerup property is equivalent to Gromov's a-(T)-meanability (i.e.~the group admits a proper isometric action) and, as suggested by Gromov's terminology, it is a strong negation of Kazhdan's Property (T): a discrete group having both properties is necessarily finite \cite{Gromov93}.
-A deep theorem of Higson and Kasparov relates the Haagerup property and K-theory: a group having the Haagerup property satisfies the Baum-Connes conjecture (with coefficients) and thus the Novikov conjecture \cite{HigsonKasparov01}.
-The class of groups with the Haagerup property contains amenable groups but also many others as it is closed under taking free products and even graph products \cite{AntolinDreesen13}.
+{\bf Wreath products.} The class of groups with the Haagerup property contains amenable groups and many other since it is closed under taking free products and even graph products \cite{AntolinDreesen13}.
 However, it is not closed under taking extensions and in particular under taking wreath products.
-We call wreath product a group of the form $\oplus_X\Ga\rtimes \La$ where $\Ga,\La$ are groups, $X$ is a $\La$-set, $\oplus_X\Ga$ is the group of \textit{finitely supported} maps from $X$ to $\Ga$ and the action $\La\act \oplus_X\Ga$ consists in shifting indices using the $\La$-set structure of $X$.
+We call {\it wreath product} (instead of permutational restricted wreath product) a group of the form $\Ga\wr_{X}\La:=\oplus_X\Ga\rtimes \La$ where $\Ga,\La$ are groups, $X$ is a $\La$-set, $\oplus_X\Ga$ is the group of \textit{finitely supported} maps from $X$ to $\Ga$, and the action $\La\act \oplus_X\Ga$ consists in shifting indices using the $\La$-set structure of $X$.
 It is notoriously a difficult problem to prove that a wreath product has the Haagerup property or not.
-Cornulier, Stalder and Valette showed that, if $\Ga$ and $\La$ are discrete groups with the Haagerup property, then so does the wreath product $\oplus_{g\in \La} \Ga\rtimes\La$ but also $\oplus_{g\in \La/\Delta} \Ga\rtimes \La$ where $\Delta$ is a normal subgroup of $\La$ satisfying that the quotient group $\La/\Delta$ has the Haagerup property \cite{CornulierStalderValette12}.
+Cornulier, Stalder and Valette showed that, if $\Ga$ and $\La$ are discrete groups with the Haagerup property, then so does the wreath product $\oplus_{g\in \La} \Ga\rtimes\La$ and so does $\oplus_{g\in \La/\Delta} \Ga\rtimes \La$ where $\Delta$ is a normal subgroup of $\La$ satisfying that the quotient group $\La/\Delta$ has the Haagerup property \cite{CornulierStalderValette12}.
 See also \cite{Cornulier18} where the later result was extended to commensurated subgroups $\Delta< \La.$ However, no general criteria exists for wreath products like $\oplus_{X} \Ga\rtimes \La$ where $X$ is \textit{any} $\La$-set.
+Moreover, there exist many examples of wreath products $\oplus_{X} \Ga\rtimes \La$ having relative Kazhdan's property (T) thus not having the Haagerup property even when $\Ga,\La$ have it, see \cite{CornulierStalderValette12}.